-New café aimed at people living with dementia and disabilities will be launched in Leamington this summer
+A new café aimed at people Living with Dementia and disabilities is to be launched in Leamington this summer.

 Fran Scott and Steve Cooper first came up with the idea for the Forget Me Not café four years ago and are now turning their dreams into reality having rented a property in Clarendon Avenue from Warwick District Council.

 The couple have been able to do this after they received a Covid-19 recovery loan from Coventry and Warwickshire Reinvestment Trust (CWRT) after they contacted Coventry and Warwickshire Local Enterprise Partnership (CWLEP) for help and advice .

 Fran said: “The loan has allowed us to move forward with our café plans that we have had in the works for four years – to create a dementia and disabled friendly café.

 "Without the help of CWLEP and the CWRT we would not be in the position we are now in.”